Twcash/Aquarion/CONTRIBUTING.md

 Click `Sync` > select `Compare` from `your-fork-main` to `twcash01-main`.
 Always check this to prevent syncing the wrong branches.

-After you have finished development and want to contribute, open a pull request to the `twast` repository.
-You will see an indicator saying this repository is ahead of the `twcash01` repository by several updates.
+After you have finished development and want to contribute, open a pull request to the `twcash01` repository.
+You will see an indicator saying this repository is ahead of the `twcash01` repository by {ammount} updates.
 That is when you should do a pull request.
 After that, wait for your pull request to be "merged" (accepted).

 ## CONTRIBUTING RULES
 1. If you have anything concerning early game bridges, don't.